converged-computing/fluxnetes/README.md

 ### TODO

 - [ ] I'd like a more efficient query (or strategy) to move pods from provisional into the worker queue.
 Right now I have three queries and it's too many.
-- [ ] Discussion about how to respond to a "failed" allocation request (meaning we just can't give nodes now, likely to happen a lot).
-Maybe we need to do a reservation instead?
-- [ ] I think maybe we should do a match allocate else reserve instead (see issue [here](https://github.com/converged-computing/fluxnetes/issues/4))
 - [ ] Restarting with postgres shouldn't have crashloopbackoff when the database isn't ready yet
 - [ ] In-tree registry plugins (that are related to resources) should be run first to inform fluxion what nodes not to bind, where there are volumes, etc.
 - [ ] The queue should inherit (and return) the start time (when the pod was first seen) "start" in scheduler.go
 - [ ] when in basic working state, add back build and test workflows
 - [ ] There should be a label (or existing value in the pod) to indicate an expected completion time (this is for Fluxion).
 We can have a worker task that explicitly cleans up the pods when the job should be completed.

+Thinking:

+- We should be able to move from provisoinal to pending, where pending is a queue.
+- When a job is allocated, we likely need to submit a cancel job that will ensure it can be cancelled when the time runs out
+  - add the label for the job timeout, default to one hour
+- We can allow trying to schedule jobs in the future, although I'm not sure about that use case.
+- When a job is not able to schedule, it should go into a rejected queue, which should finish and return a NOT SCHEDULABLE status.

 ## License